DeckofAdventures/TheGame/docs/src/1_Mechanics/02_GMGuide_Brief.md

 - Handy quick references for things like Status Conditions, Difficulty Range charts, and others.
 - Quick stat blocks to start an encounter for a group of 4 level 1's.
-- *Option for any of these to end up as quick links at the bottom of the Full GM guide

 ### Why Deck of Adventures?

-While there are many TTRPG systems to choose from, Deck of Adventures is designed to empower storytellers by providing the tools, resources, and access they need to tell better stories.
+While there are many TTRPG systems to choose from, Deck of Adventures is designed to empower storytellers by providing tools, resources, and access to tell better stories.

 When choosing a system, many people look for something that fits their individual preferences.
 With Deck of Adventures you can take the rules that are in place and design something truly custom to fit your needs.
 Or, if you and your friends want to just sit down and have a quick and fun session, DofA is a great fit too.

-## Before the session preparation

 ## At the table setup